 If I have to read one more 300 word blog post called “10 Buzzwords You Should Delete from Your LinkedIn Profile” or “DON’T Overlook The Importance of Soft Skills”, I’m going to puke.

 Why?
 Because they are pointless.
 Your blog post touches on whatever issue you are discussing at such a surface level that it has no value to anyone.
 Even if you disagree with that assertion, you cannot disagree that there are probably thousands of other blog posts that have already been written on the exact same topic.
 There is no point in re-hashing the subject.

 So what can you do instead?
-You can create what I call next-level content.
-Next-level content is content that is so good that there is simply no way it will not be widely shared among your target audience.
+You can create what I call next-level content marketing.
+Next-level content marketing consists of content that is so good that there is simply no way it will not be widely shared among your target audience.

 Here are three ways to get this done.

 A. Dig deep